shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 ```

 # Defining an Entity
 An entity defines the data structure of a table in the system.
-But why do you need entities and can not just work with arrays?
-The beauty of entities in any system is that you can rely on a structure, and every developer knows what structure is available and must stick to it.
+But why do you need entities
+and can not just work with arrays?
+The benefit of entities in any system is that you can rely on a
+stricly defined structure.
+Every developer knows this structure and must stick to it.
 This is different for an array.
-If a repository defines that an array is given back and the field name is included there by default, it is not necessary for a developer who may be exchanging this repository to also keep the name ready again.
+If a repository defines that an array is returned
+and that field name `XYZ` is included by default, it is not necessary for a developer
+()who may be exchanging this repository) to provide the property `XYZ` too.
+This would cause an problem since other developers rely on this property.

-In most ORM the PHP properties are mapped to the table columns and provided with violations like "Can not be empty".
+In most ORM the PHP properties are mapped to the table columns and provided with violations
+like "Can not be empty".
 The core works a bit differently with entities than you might expect.
-First of all, there is no entity or model class.
-Also the column mappings do not happen in PHP annotations, YAML or Xml files, but an EntityDefinition class for each entity is assumed.
+First of all, there is no
+entity or model class.
+Also the column mappings do not happen in PHP annotations, YAML or Xml files,
+but an EntityDefinition class for each entity is required.
-In this class, the corresponding columns and properties of an entity are defined as well as associated classes such as Events, Repository, Struct, Collection, etc.
+In this class, the corresponding columns and properties of an entity are defined as well as
+associated classes such as Events, Repositories, Structs, Collections, etc.
 But why this overhead on classes and definition?!
-The beauty of it is that the rest is automatically regulated and registered by the system.
-Once an entity definition has been created with the associated classes, it can be selected by the ORM, the repositories can throw events for the loaded objects and the entity is automatically available via API.
+The huge benefit here is, that the rest is automatically handled and registered by the system.
+Once an entity definition has been created with the associated classes,
+it can be selected by the ORM, the repositories can throw events for the loaded objects
+and the entity is automatically available via the API.

 All classes for an entity are always in the corresponding domain folder.
 For products, the `Content/Product`.
 Each of these domains has the following structure:
 * Aggregates - *Includes subordinate entities (e.g. `ProductTranslation`,` ProductCategory`)*
 * Collection - *Includes all collection classes*
 * Event - *Contains all events that are thrown to the entity*